Charles Lindbergh: Scientific activities

 Lindbergh wrote to the Longines watch company and described a watch that would make navigation easier for pilots.
-First produced in 1931, it is still produced today.
+First produced in 1931, they called it the "Lindbergh Hour Angle watch", and it remains in production today.

 In 1929, Lindbergh became interested in the work of rocket pioneer Robert H. Goddard.
 By helping Goddard secure an endowment from Daniel Guggenheim in 1930, Lindbergh allowed Goddard to expand his research and development.
 Throughout his life, Lindbergh remained a key advocate of Goddard's work.

 In 1930, Lindbergh's sister-in-law developed a fatal heart condition.
 Lindbergh began to wonder why hearts could not be repaired with surgery.
 Starting in early 1931 at the Rockefeller Institute and continuing during his time living in France, Lindbergh studied the perfusion of organs outside the body with Nobel Prize-winning French surgeon Alexis Carrel.
 Although perfused organs were said to have survived surprisingly well, all showed progressive degenerative changes within a few days.
 Lindbergh's invention, a glass perfusion pump, named the "Model T" pump, is credited with making future heart surgeries possible.
 In this early stage, the pump was far from perfected.
 In 1938, Lindbergh and Carrel described an artificial heart in the book in which they summarized their work, The Culture of Organs, but it was decades before one was built.
 In later years, Lindbergh's pump was further developed by others, eventually leading to the construction of the first heart-lung machine.